hknutzen/Netspoc/doc.markdown

 with `<mask>` defined as [above](#network_definition)

 A global NAT definition can be used as a shortcut for applying multiple identical dynamic NAT definitions to all networks in some area.
-See <a href="#NAT">network address translation</a> for details.
+See [network address translation](#NAT) for details.

 ##Network address translation (NAT) {#NAT}